 Enjoy the many pictures of our various installations on this long page.

-Litchfield Geothermal inspects the grouting and the Thermal Conductivity Test of a New York test borehole in 2017.
+Litchfield Geothermal inspects the Thermal Conductivity Test of the New York test borehole in 2017.

 See video here:

 Drilling in tight spaces to make a system happen.

 System with each borehole having its own separate trench to the house

 Loop pipes extended 45 feet in an inaccessible crawl space to retrofit a historical house.

 Refrigerant and power lines then used this same corridor.

 Sustainability is: minimizing effort to install quality facilities.

 This mid 2016 geothermal installation shows Litchfield Geothermal combining the trench to the geothermal borehole